-Megyn Kelly: Trump 'came after me like a dog with a bone'
+Megyn Kelly fears Trump has made reporters 'fair game' for attacks

 Kelly told "GMA" that one of her "lowest points" was when her young daughter came home and asked her what a bimbo was.
 Trump had retweeted a comment containing the insult, directed at Kelly.

-But she also said her off-the-record meeting with Trump at at his Manhattan residence earlier this year helped her get past their feud.
+She said her off-the-record meeting with Trump at his Manhattan residence in May seeking detente and an interview for her show helped her get past their feud.

 "I think he has a magnanimous piece of him.
 He has a charming piece to him as well," she said, adding that Trump "becomes a bit more open-minded" if he feels he's talking to someone who is open-minded as well.